 Through the Andes Mountains and Central America, where it became ingrained in their diet and culture, it travelled northward from there, presumably with the aid of the earliest Amerindians.

 Cacao was deeply ingrained in Mexican culture and mythology when Cortez arrived in the early 1500s.
 Cacao was used to make a beverage blended with corn and spices.

 Royalty, warriors, and wealthy merchants drank cacao mixed with maize and spices as a beverage, and the seeds or beans were used as money.

-Early attempts were made to cultivate cocoa on enormous farms, much like sugar cane.
+Early attempts were made to cultivate cocoa, much like sugar cane, on enormous farms.
 However, cacao is best suited for tiny family farms and home gardens since it thrives in the shade of higher trees.
 Today, seven acres or fewer farms produce up to 90% of the world's cocoa.

 Types Of Cacao

 Like any fine wine or coffee maker, a skilled chocolatier pays close attention to the unroasted beans used to create chocolate.